Wellness Nutrition

 When it comes to making a choice between eating egg raw or cooked, there are many things that need to be kept in mind.
 This is a fact that upon cooking, a particular food experiences a certain amount of nutrient loss.
 The same is the case with eggs.

-Uncooked Egs
+Uncooked Eggs

-When you choose to go for a raw egg overcooked egg, a little advantage can be summed up in the nutritional value which are-
+When you choose to go for a raw egg or overcooked egg, a little advantage can be summed up in the nutritional value which are-

 • 33% more omega-3

-• 36% more vitamin-D
+• 36% more vitamin D

 • 33% more DHA